History of Bobby Bones in Timeline

 In July 2021, Bobby Bones married Caitlin Parker.

-On December 31, 2021, Bobby Bones co-hosted 'New Year's Eve Live: Nashville's Big Bash' with Rachel Smith, broadcast live from Nashville on CBS.
+On December 31, 2021, Bobby Bones, along with Rachel Smith, hosted "New Year's Eve Live: Nashville's Big Bash".
+It was broadcast live from Nashville on CBS.